Dii-Dii/greetings/README.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMzRkMXkweWlrZ2hlbXdvYzQ0ZXM0dzl6dGRjMjBmMmN6NmVyNjVwaCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/6hKL8BI8rRNrMRFtAx/giphy.gif" width="40" height="35">
 Call me Dee or Diana.

 I'm a fresh student at Polar State University, learning programming.
 I've tried making projects in Python in the past.
-I'm still trying, but in C++ and C#.
-In my free time (read like any time), the creative spirit awakens in me, and I can draw an illustration or add a few pages to some my book.
+I'm still trying, but also in C++ and C#.
+In my free time (read like any time), the creative spirit awakens in me, and I can draw an illustration or write a few pages to some my book.
 Sometimes I get this so-called desire to experiment, and I'll be obsessed with the idea of ​​making, say, a visual novel or a 3D model of one of my characters from... uh... novels?
 Idk.

 <img src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExczF4aGdsdXF0cGZ2ZHppeW5hdjkzeGU1ODBtdG5sc2xsYnNscWNqZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/cexBti5wLPZltbzfpy/giphy.gif" width="60" height="60">